 Any changes to your appearance (tattoos etc.) should be logged.
 We might have to turn you away from a production if you look different from your photo in our system, or haven’t told us about any changes.

 It’s extremely important to keep your contact details up to date.
 Please log in to your personal profile and update your personal information.

 Yes.
 We regularly hold photo shoots so that our members can have professional profile photos taken.
 It’s a great way to get the perfect photo and meet our casting team.
-Our photo shoots are held every 3 months at a Belfast City Centre location and cost £25.
+Our photo shoots are held every 3 months and cost £25.
 Keep an eye on our social media pages and this website for announcements.

 Getting Booked & Working on a Production